Purine Nucleoside Phosphorylase Deficiency Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Giancarlo La Marca practices in Florence, Italy.
-La Marca and is rated as an Elite expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
+Mr. La Marca is rated as an Elite expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
 His top areas of expertise are Purine Nucleoside Phosphorylase Deficiency, Mucopolysaccharidosis Type 1 (MPS I, Hurler Syndrome), Mucopolysaccharidoses (MPS), and Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).

-Chiara Azzari practices in Florence, Italy.
-Azzari and is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
-Her top areas of expertise are Primary Immunodeficiency (PID), Purine Nucleoside Phosphorylase Deficiency, Strep Throat, Bone Marrow Transplant, and Lung Transplant.
+Andrew Gennery practices in Newcastle Upon Tyne, United Kingdom.
+Mr. Gennery is rated as a Distinguished expert by MediFind in the treatment of Purine Nucleoside Phosphorylase Deficiency.
+His top areas of expertise are Primary Immunodeficiency (PID), Severe Combined Immunodeficiency (SCID), Chronic Granulomatous Disease, Bone Marrow Transplant, and Heart Transplant.

 Summary: The purpose of this study is to understand the course of rare genetic disorders that affect the brain.
 This data is being analyzed to gain a better understanding of the progression of the rare neurodegenerative disorders and the effects of interventions.